doombubbles/paths-plus-plus/LATEST.md

-- Fixed for BTD6 v40.0
+- Fixed for BTD6 v41.1
-- The `UpgradeCount` property no longer needs to be manually specified for Paths, it will be inferred if omitted
+  - The specific patch in question should now also be more resilient to game updates going forward